andrewferdinandus/3-Tier-DevSecOps-Project/README.md

 ---

-# 📖 Medium / LinkedIn Article

-A detailed write-up of this project covering architecture, deployment workflow, and lessons learned is available in my Medium and LinkedIn articles.

----

 # 🤝 Connect With Me

 If you found this project useful, feel free to connect with me on LinkedIn and follow my future DevOps and cloud engineering projects.